cockroachdb/docs/v21.2/changefeed-sinks.md

 ### Webhook sink configuration

-<span class="version-tag">New in v21.2:</span> The `webhook_sink_config` option allows the changefeed flushing and retry behavior of your webhook sink to be configured.
+{% include_cached new-in.html version=v21.2 %} The `webhook_sink_config` option allows the changefeed flushing and retry behavior of your webhook sink to be configured.

 The following details the configurable fields: